 For devising longer pieces, it can be helpful to use a tape-recorder, video or stills camera to record an archive – you never know when a particular scene, character or idea might be useful.
 However do be aware that watching video footage of improvisations can be soul-destroying for the performers and so should perhaps be left to the director!

 Finally ensure that you and your students have ample opportunities to see some of the best contemporary devised work by companies such as Complicite, Filter, Frantic Assembly, Gecko, Improbable, Kneehigh Theatre or Punchdrunk.
-Below is a video about a one-day course on devising theatre with David Farmer in 2011 – and don’t forget about our Devising course with John Wright on October 17th 2015.
+Below is a video about a one-day course on devising theatre with David Farmer in 2011 – and don’t forget about our Full Character Mask Course with Vamos Theatre on February 11th 2016.

 Read these links to find out more about what Simon McBurney has to say on the terrors of devising theatre, how Emma Rice makes a show with Kneehigh and read John Walton’s top tips for devising in The Guardian.